It’s a question that confuses many people, can you eat the rind on brie?

 Did you know that if a cheese has a rind, then the interior is known as the “paste”?

-Does the Rind on Brie Affect the Flavor?
+Does the Rind On the Brie Affect the Flavor?

-It is actually supposed to enhance the flavor of the cheese, and I have to say I definitely agree with this.
+It is supposed to enhance the flavor of the cheese, and I have to say I agree with this.

 It’s quite subtle, not overpowering, and is best described as earthy, perhaps reminiscent of mushrooms.